Chipping update

 Please note that large piles that have stumps, or are machine built always require a permit which you can get by calling the hall.

-Keep smoke etiquette in mind and check the ventilation index and try and avoid burning a lot of green leaves or needles.
-Watch to make sure you aren’t smoking out your neighbours.
-As always a supply of water and hand tools are required when burning.
+Keep smoke etiquette in mind, check the ventilation index, and try to avoid burning a lot of green leaves or needles.
+Watch to make sure you aren’t smoking out your neighbors.
+As always, a supply of water and hand tools is required when burning.

 All Category 2 backyard burning is now allowed.
-We ask everyone who is going to do a burn to please leave a message at the hall with your address and contact information.
-Category 3, (large piles greater than 2 meters or containing large diameter logs or stumps) require a permit and must follow the venting index.
+We ask everyone who will be doing a burn to please leave a message at the hall with your address and contact information.
+Category 3 piles (greater than 2 meters or containing large diameter logs or stumps) require a permit and must follow the venting index.

 Be kind to your neighbours and watch the smoke from your piles to make sure it is going up and not sideways.
 Also try and avoid burning green leaves or branches as they create a lot of unnecessary smoke.